 I also have board for the GFA-535 MKII, and GFA-545 MKI and MKII.
 These boards also come standard with every GFA-535 or 545 refurbishing package.
 The 535II models will not show as dramatic an improvement in noise.

-Complete power supply kits with all components included are available for $120.
 Installation is an intermediate level electronics project with some danger of shock from mains voltage.
 Please be careful.
 Read and watch all the internet things on the subject.
 Rod Elliot covers the topic thoroughly as usual.

 Contact me here if you want one… I’ll provide some more detailed installation instructions in the future, but in the meantime, we can discuss the finer points via email or phone.